 If charged with petty theft as a minor, you will probably face different punishments than adults.
 Some potential penalties for minors include juvenile detention and probation.
 Juvenile detention occurs at a residential facility for juvenile offenders only.
 It is a secure facility where minors can undergo rehabilitation programs.
 Probation for minors is similar to probation for adults.
 However, instead of serving a jail sentence, minors will report straight to a probation officer.
 These punishments are meant to keep minors out of jail while still reprimanding them for their crime.
 Sometimes a fine or different kind of rehabilitation program is imposed.
 But, that will depend on the severity of the petty theft that you commit.

-Connecticut’s Public Act No. 09-138 defines larceny in the 5th degree.
-It states that, “(a) A person is guilty of larceny in the fifth degree when he commits larceny as defined in section 53a-119 and the value of the property or service exceeds…five hundred dollars. (b) Larceny in the fifth degree is a class B misdemeanor.”
+Connecticut’s Public Act No. 09-138 defines larceny in the fifth degree.
+It states that, “(a) A person is guilty of larceny in the fifth degree when he commits larceny as defined in section 53a-119 and the value of the property or service exceeds…five hundred dollars. (b) Larceny in the fifth degree is a Class B misdemeanor.”
 Again, a minor might receive punishments such as fines, community service, probation, and rehabilitation.
 Because this is only a misdemeanor, it will most likely be processed in the juvenile court.

-Of these types of larceny, larceny in the 4th degree is the most serious.
-Connecticut’s Public Act No. 09-138 explains that, “(a) A person is guilty of larceny in the fourth degree when he commits larceny as defined in section 53a-119 and the value of the property or service exceeds…one thousand dollars. (b) Larceny in the fourth degree is a class A misdemeanor.”
+Of these types of larceny, larceny in the fourth degree is the most serious.
+Connecticut’s Public Act No. 09-138 explains that, “(a) A person is guilty of larceny in the fourth degree when he commits larceny as defined in section 53a-119 and the value of the property or service exceeds…one thousand dollars. (b) Larceny in the fourth degree is a Class A misdemeanor.”
 The punishments for this crime could be as much as a fine of $2,000 and a year in jail.
 However, many juvenile offenders do not receive the maximum punishments for this crime.